Lonesurvivor112/BulkUploadPDFs-Hudu/README.md

   // Navigate back to the June 2025 folder
       await page.goto('https://yourdomain.hudu.com/yourdesiredfolderpath');
 ```
-For Non SSO Compatiability - CHANGE THESE LINES: (With Playwright Installed run ~~npx playwright codegen 'your hudu address'~ and identify how your page logs in.)
+For Non SSO Compatiability - CHANGE Lines 27-39: (With Playwright Installed run ~~npx playwright codegen 'your hudu address'~ and identify how your page logs in.)
 ### LINES 27-39
  ```javascript
  try {